Identify Serial EEPROM, Flash and FRAM chips

 Microwire EEPROM chips are usually labeled with a part number starting with “93”.
 The “93” series includes chips like 93C46A, 93C56B, 93C66C, etc.

-93x is available with 8 bit or 16 bit addressing.
 “A” part numbers are 8 bit, “B” part numbers are 16 bit.
-The “C” part numbers can be either, depending on the state of the ORG pin.
+“C” part numbers can be either, depending on the state of the ORG pin.

 The eeprom